mccurcio/mccurcio.github.io/_docs/list-data-science-resources.md

-- :star: [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/) - A GREAT Starter book for easing one into R & Data Science. *FREE Book Online* 📗
+- &#127775; [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/) - A GREAT Starter book for easing one into R & Data Science. *FREE Book Online* 📗

-- :star: [Exploratory Data Analysis with R](http://leanpub.com/exdata) - Roger Peng has some great material too! 📗
+- &#127775; [Exploratory Data Analysis with R](http://leanpub.com/exdata) - Roger Peng has some great material too! 📗